rpkg-dev/pkgsnip/README.md

 # pkgsnippets: Provides Handy (R) Markdown Snippets for Package Authors

 pkgsnippets ships ready-to-go (R) Markdown snippets and labels intended to be used in roxygen2 documentation or as knitr child documents.
-They are designed to reduce unnecessary repetition and instead standardize R-package documentation wherever possible.
+Also included are some predefined R message texts.
+All of them are designed to reduce unnecessary repetition and instead standardize R-package documentation wherever possible.

 ## (R) Markdown snippets

 The (R) Markdown snippets can be used anywhere [(R) Markdown](https://rmarkdown.rstudio.com/) input is supported.
 For example, you can use them as input to [knitr](https://yihui.org/knitr/)’s [`child` document option](https://yihui.org/knitr/options/#child-documents):

-    ```{r, child = pkgsnippets::snippet_path("installation-notice_dev-version_gitlab.Rmd")}
+    ```{r, child = pkgsnippets::rmd_snippet_path("installation-notice_dev-version_gitlab.Rmd")}
     ...
     ```